robertjli/adventofcode/2023/blog.md

 possibilities.
 The longer race in part 2 took 62ms to calculate, which is a lot worse than the 65µs of part 1, and by far the longest runtime of any solution thus far, but it's still less than a second, so I won't sweat it.

+### Day 7: Camel Cards

+Today's problem looked a bit annoying at first, as I wasn't sure what the best way to classify poker hands would be.
+Luckily my presumably inefficient solution isn't too unreasonable, and also both parts were pretty simple after I got the hands parsed.